Bismarck North Dakota

 Experiencing the Local Culture and Cuisine

 If you’re interested in tribal culture, attend the United Tribes International Powwow, an annual dance and drum competition in September that attracts thousands of participants.
 You can also see artwork by tribal artists at the United Tribes Art Gallery.
 If food’s your thing, seek out the traditional knoephla, chicken and potato soup with dumplings.
 Try the signature ribeye served in the historic downtown Patterson building.
 Scour menus for locally sourced food like bison, walleye, rabbit and venison sausage.
 Thirsty?
-Try Bearpaw wines at the Apple Creek Winery.
+Try one of many local breweries such as Laughing Sun.